run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "What is the meaning of each inventory status of CI?"

     -   Inventory: the inventory was able to read the CI information and ended successfully;
-    -   Ignored: in the citsmart / pages / evmInventoryConfiguracao / evmInventoryConfiguracao.load screen we have an option to ignore the machines being inventoried, this markup appears when this occurs;
+    -   Ignored: in the 4biz / pages / evmInventoryConfiguracao / evmInventoryConfiguracao.load screen we have an option to ignore the machines being inventoried, this markup appears when this occurs;
     -   Unreachable: when the server encounters the IC but can not bring the information;
     -   Not inventoried: when neither it finds the IC in the network, but knows that it already existed;
     -   Running: while reading the inventory, the IC is in this status.